raphaellueckl/iota_quickstart/readme.md

 ## Terminology
 You have probably read about things like "MIOTA" and stuff like that.
 Do not worry, that is not some kind of soft/hard-fork or whatever.
 MIOTA simply means "Million Iota", so 1 Mi == 1'000'000 IOTA.
+If you buy/sell on exchanges, the terminology is usually "IOTA", while actually you trade "MI's".
 The image explains it:

 ![IOTA Terminology](images/iota_term.jpg)